Hikma-Ahmed7040/EmpowerHerFinal/README.md

 Originally developed for the **Technovation Girls Challenge** as a solo project with mentor guidance.

-Although the team didn’t qualify internationally, this project showcases passion, fast learning, and real-world problem solving with modern full-stack tools.
+Although the team didn’t qualify internationally, this project showcases MY passion, fast learning, and real-world problem solving with modern full-stack tools.

 ---